 | ACADEMICS | Majors & Minors | Communication Sciences and Disorders

-The minimum grade students may be allowed to obtain in any prerequisite course before being allowed to take the subsequent courses in the CSD major is a C. In addition, the maximum number of times students may take a course in the CSD major is twice (i.e., one repetition).Out of department requirements include the following courses: one biological science (human or animal based), one physical science (physics, natural science, or chemistry based), one math (MA 180 - Introduction to Functions, or higher), one statistics, and two behavioral sciences of which one must be in developmental psychology.
+Students must obtain a minimum grade of a C in any prerequisite major course.
+In addition, a major course may be repeated only once to obtain a passing grade.Out-of-department requirements include the following courses: 1 biological science (human or animal based), 1 physical science (physics, natural science, or chemistry-based), 1 math (MA 180 Introduction to Functions requires a placement test score of 5), 1 statistics, and 2 behavioral sciences of which 1 must be in developmental psychology.
 These requirements cannot be taken pass/fail.
-Advisors in the department of Communication Sciences and Disorders will help students choose appropriate courses in these areas.CSD Honors ProgramThe CSD Honors Program is intended for outstanding students within the CSD major.
+Advisors in the Communication Sciences and Disorders Department will help students choose appropriate courses in these areas.CSD Honors ProgramThe CSD Honors Program is intended for outstanding students within the CSD major.
 Students completing the requirements will graduate with departmental honors.
 Applicants must submit a letter of application to the CSD Undergraduate Committee, a research proposal, and a letter of support from a faculty sponsor.
-Applications are due November 1st for Spring semester and April 1st for Fall semester.To be part of the program, CSD students must have:
+Applications are due November 1 for spring semester and April 1 for fall semester.To be part of the CSD Honors program, students must have:

 Once accepted into the CSD Honors Program, students will:

 Requirements for a Minor: 18 credits within the department; 15 credits must include:

 For students taking prerequisites for the M.S. in Speech-Language Pathology program, 3 additional courses, CD 201 Hearing Science, CD 202 Speech Science, and CD 230Neuroscience for CSD, must be completed.
 The minimum grade requirement for a course to count toward the minor is a C.